wing5wong/artisan-whs-static/source/_events/2025-04-10_wss-battle-of-the-codes.md

 title: WSS Battle of the Codes
 date: 2025-05-20T10:01:00+12:00
 ---
-WSS Battle of the Codes is on Tuesday 20 May at Tawhero Golf Course.
+Whanganui Secondary Schools' Battle of the Codes is on Tuesday 20 May at Tawhero Golf Course.